LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 Regardless, the LPG gas pressure regulator must consistently maintain an output of 2.75kPa gas regulator pressure.

-Common gas regulator types used in Australia include LPG gas bottle regulator, acetylene gas bottle regulators, and oxygen gas bottle regulators.
+Common gas regulator types used in NZ include LPG gas bottle regulator, acetylene gas bottle regulators, and oxygen gas bottle regulators.
 In addition to the type of fluid passing through them, gas regulators also vary by design and fittings used.

 How Does an LPG Gas Pressure Regulator Work?